nioinnovation/brunchy/app/blog/20161005-frontend-build-instructions.static.md

 ## Install your favorite shell script and text editor!
-Feel free to use whichever terminal shell and text editor you work with best.
+#### Feel free to use whichever terminal shell and text editor you work with best.

 Recommendations:
-1. Shell script: zsh/oh-my-zsh
+1. Shell script: zsh/oh-my-zsh<br>
 This shell allows you to theme, has helpful plug-ins and shows you which branch you are on. https://github.com/robbyrussell/oh-my-zsh
-2. Text editor: Sublime Text, Atom
+2. Text editor: Sublime Text, Atom<br>
 Patrick will probably supply you with sublime… but here’s the link just in case https://www.sublimetext.com/

 ## Let’s Install Homebrew!
+Reference:<br>
 http://brew.sh/index.html

 Paste this into your terminal: